boxyhq/jackson/README.md

 cp .env.example .env
 ```

-We will leave all the environment variables at their defaults, except for the following two variables.
+We will leave all the environment variables at their defaults, except for two variables.
 Firstly, we need to set the value for the `DB_ENCRYPTION_KEY` environment variable.
 You can use openssl to generate a random 32 character key for this purpose:

 ```bash
 openssl rand -base64 24 # 24 is correct, because of the base64 encoding we will end up with a 32 character key